Sanders-Lab/Awesome-Bioinformatics/README.md

 - **[SAMstat](https://github.com/TimoLassmann/samstat)** - Displaying sequence statistics for next-generation sequencing. [ [paper-2010](https://academic.oup.com/bioinformatics/article/27/1/130/201972) | [web](http://samstat.sourceforge.net) ]
 - **[Somalier](https://github.com/brentp/somalier)** - Fast sample-swap and relatedness checks on BAMs/CRAMs/VCFs/GVCFs. [ [paper-2020](https://pubmed.ncbi.nlm.nih.gov/32664994) ]
 - **[Telseq](https://github.com/zd1/telseq)** - Telseq is a tool for estimating telomere length from whole genome sequence data. [ [paper-2014](https://academic.oup.com/nar/article/42/9/e75/1249448) ]
+- **[Decoding SAM flags](https://broadinstitute.github.io/picard/explain-flags.html)** - This utility makes it easy to identify what are the properties of a read based on its SAM flag value, or conversely, to find what the SAM Flag value would be for a given combination of properties.

 ### VCF File Utilities